mathewjpallan/SamzaTrial/README.md

 - You can now change the input and output topics and also include processing that you want to include.
 The input topic needs to be updated in the event-validator.properties and the output/processing customization goes into the EventValidatorTask.

 ## Performance test summary

+The perf test was run to explore SAMZA behavior on increasing the number of containers and also to get a sense of the rate of processing that can be achieved.
+The events-in topic was input with 50 million messages using the kafka-producer-perf-test.sh.
+And then this samza job was run to stream all the messages from the events-in topic to the events-valid topic.

+### Results
-On a workstation (4 cores, 16 GB RAM, with SSD running Ubuntu 16) this job was giving a throughput of a 100K messages processed in a second with a single container utilizing around 50% of 4 cores.
+On a workstation (4 CPU cores, 16 GB RAM, with SSD running Ubuntu 16) this job was giving a throughput of a 100K messages processed in a second with a single container utilizing around 50% of all cores.
 By increasing the containers to 3, it was giving a throughput of 150K messages a second and CPU was maxing out which means that it would have given better throughput if there was spare CPU.

+## What next
+- Explore the yarn variables to see how to tweak resource use by the jobs
+- Try stream joins & windowing in SAMZA
+- Try samza metrics collection